andrewacashner/hearingfaithms/chapters/chapter-1.md

 2017-11-15  New start for book proposal
 -->

-# Part I. Listening for Faith
+# Listening for Faith

-## Chapter 1.
-Villancicos as Musical Theology
+## Villancicos as Musical Theology

 > Faith, then, comes through hearing,
 > and hearing, by the word of Christ.